Last modified November 28, 2025

 Find out what configuration can be changed

-Customizing the app’s configuration means providing overrides to the helm chart’s default values for that app.
+Customizing the app’s configuration means providing overrides to the Helm chart’s default values for that app.

 In order to find out what options you can customize for each app, you can refer to the app’s default values file in the GitHub repository.